obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

 The menu where you changed the view layout can also contain additional configuration options for your view.
 Add an `options` property in the call to `registerBasesView`.

+In your IDE, you can view the definition of `ViewOption` to see the different controls available.
+Each control will create an entry in the view configuration menu, and user input will automatically be stored in the Bases configuration file.

 ```typescript
 export default class MyPlugin extends Plugin {
   async onload() {